#Certification to the Mexican Organic Products Law (LPO)

 The Mexico Organic Products Law requires that any products produced and/or sold in Mexico as organic must meet the requirements of the Mexico Organic Standards (LPO) or be shipped to Mexico under an equivalency arrangement.

-All operations located in Mexico regardless of final market destination must certify to LPO.
-OTCO is accredited to offer LPO certification services, visit our Spanish-language website for more info.
+Yes.
+OTCO is accredited to offer LPO certification services, visit our Spanish-language website for more information.

 #Importing from Mexico to the U.S.